 Interim manager Rafael Benitez has come under considerable pressure during Chelsea's recent run of poor form, but Bertrand believes the players must take responsibility for the results.

 "The players are the ones out on the pitch," he continued.
 "When it does go wrong, in the case of all managers they take the blame, but we are the ones on the pitch trying to get the performances right.

 "Playing for Rafael Benitez has been fine.
 It is another learning experience for me personally and I am trying to learn as much as I can."

 The full-back spent a season on loan at Reading three years ago, and is confident that the Berkshire outfit are in good shape to avoid relegation.

 "Of late they have put some good results together," he concluded.

-"Historically they always come good towards the latter stage of the season, and they have quality players and quality on the bench as well as they showed on Wednesday night.
-They have fantastic manager and I think they will be alright."
+"Historically they always come good towards the latter stage of the season, and they have quality players and quality on the bench as well, as they showed on Wednesday night.
+They have a fantastic manager and I think they will be alright."